-- This study had an issue where some landowners did not harvest all trees marked for removal, so they had to return to remove or slash those trees. - The Ponderosa Pine Zone was not included in the study because the nomograph (standard shade rule) did not allow for shade removal in this low elevation zone.
-This would essentially make the standard shade rule the same as the "all available shade rule" and negate comparison of the two shade prescriptions. - If Policy recommends to the Board that there is no further need for the Bull Trout Overlay, it could be because the minimum tree count and basal area requirements in the standard riparian prescription is providing adequate shade.
+- This study had an issue where one landowner was supposed to harvest more shade (trees) than they initially did, so they had to go back and remove those trees after it should have happened. - The Ponderosa Pine Zone was not included early on because there is not that much shade to remove due to little closed canopy.
+The canopy has to be dense enough in order to adequately measure the effect of shade removal. - If Policy recommends to the Board that there is no further need for the Bull Trout Overlay, it could be because the minimum tree count in the riparian prescription is providing basal end shade.